 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to find that the water doesn’t drain, you know how frustrating it is.
-Not only can it slow down your morning routine, it also makes it harder to clean up after you’re finished.
-While chemical drain cleaners are occasionally effective, they can also damage your pipes and damage the environment.
-The positive side lies in the plenty of natural ways to unblock the shower drain, without the need for harmful chemical solutions.
+If you’ve ever taken a shower only to realize that the water doesn’t drain then you’ll be aware of how frustrating it could be.
+Not only can it slow down your morning routine however, it can be more difficult to clean up after having finished.
+Although chemical drain cleaners are sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news lies in the a lot of natural methods to clear the shower drain without resorting to harmful chemical solutions.

 Key Takeaways

-- There are a variety of natural ways to get rid of the blockage in a shower for example, baking soda and vinegar, a wire hanger, or a dry/wet vacuum.
+- There are several natural methods to get rid of the blockage in a shower for example, vinegar and baking soda or a wire hanger or a wet/dry vacuum.

-- To make use of baking soda and vinegar method: gather supplies, remove the drain cover and any debris, then pour baking soda, followed by vinegar.
-Allow 30 minutes before flushing with boiling water.
+- To make use of baking soda with vinegar: collect items, clean the drain cover and any obstructions, and pour baking soda, followed by vinegar, wait for 30 minutes, then flush with boiling water.

-- To use wire hanger method Straighten the wire hanger while leaving the other end in its original shape Make a hook at the end, insert it inside the drain and let it catch hair and other debris out.
+- Wire hanger method use a straight wire hanger leaving one end in its original form, create a hook at the end, insert it inside the drain and let it catch hair and other debris out.

-- For wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow with tape or cloth, join the hose and create an airtight seal, then turn off the vacuum after 3 minutes.
+- For wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow using cloth or tape. attach the hose, creating an air-tight seal, then turn to the mode for three minutes.

-- Avoid future blockages by using hair strainers in your shower, running hot water after each use, and not pouring grease down your drains.
+- Be prepared for blockages in the future by using hair strainers in your shower, and running hot water following each use, and not pouring grease down your drains.

 - Baking soda